Family · February 16, 2024

 Shively cautions against mental accounting—or spending money before you actually receive it—if you expect to receive a higher salary in the future.
 If your new job isn't the right fit, this type of spending can leave you in a bad position.

 "Wait at least 6 months to a year to start making significant purchases, to make sure the new job's going to work out," he says.
-In the meantime, consider stashing any cash you don't need in a high-yield savings account or retirement fund.
+In the meantime, consider stashing any cash you don't need in a savings account or retirement fund.

 Infographic defining mental accounting as the act of spending money before actually receiving it